 We are working on a plan for overnight stay options.
 However, most of our out-of-town guest will stay at a local hotel near the surgical center with a trusted friend or family member.
 Some of our patients take advantage of a nearby overnight facility called Interlude Suites in Plymouth, Minnesota (www.interluderestorativesuites.org).
 They have affordable 24 hours nursing care that helps to reduce the stress for many of our patients.
 Some patients will stay for 1 or 2 nights depending on their individual preferences or needs.
 We also have several hotels nearby that have had great reviews from our patients.
 See the list.

 At Omni Cosmetic, our surgeons strive to provide every patient with a measure of joy as they join them on their journey of self-improvement.
-Our practice serves Minneapolis, Saint Paul, St. Cloud, the great state of Minnesota, as well as North Dakota and surrounding states and specializes in plastic surgery procedures such as facelift, breast augmentation, rhinoplasty, and gender confirmation.
+Our practice serves Minneapolis, Saint Paul, St. Cloud, and the great state of Minnesota, as well as North Dakota and other Midwest states.
+Our surgeons specializes in plastic surgery procedures such as facelift, breast augmentation, rhinoplasty, and gender confirmation.